 What are the nearby attractions?

 The Jama Masjid is yet another major attraction of the city.
-It is one of the few mosques which women can enter.
+It is one of the few mosques where women can enter.
 The courtyard has a capacity of 25,000 people.
 For Rs 5, you can also climb the southern minaret.
-There can be had superb views of the city from here.
+There can be superb views of the city from here.